StevenClontz/StevenClontz.com/content/teaching.md

 ## Teaching Evaluations

-While at Auburn University, I had the opportunity to work with hundreds of students as the instructor of several Calculus courses.
+While at Auburn University and later at UNC Charlotte, I've had the opportunity to work with hundreds of students as the instructor of several mathematics courses.
 I think that I've done well overall, and this is reflected by the evaluations they've left me.
-I've included excerpts from my last four semesters at Auburn below.
+I've included excerpts from each semester I've taught since Fall 2012 below.

 ![](/assets/images/teaching.jpg)